The Thesis

 • Standards & regulator engagement support

-Who this is for Platforms, regulators, foundations, and public-sector bodies whose AI systems sit on the policy boundary — and who need work that is technically rigorous and policy-fluent at once.
+Who this is for Researchers whose work sits on contested policy or ethical terrain, founders building in regulated sectors, and platforms, regulators, foundations, and public-sector bodies whose AI systems sit on the policy boundary — and who need work that is technically rigorous and policy-fluent at once.

 Engagement Formats